Skip to content

 Play video

-children died by gun fire in 2021.
+children died by gun fire.

-Floridians died by suicide with a firearm in 2021.
+Floridians died by suicide with a firearm.

 Mass Shootings in Florida